• CRIME BLOG

 0 Comments

 Here is an excellent recording of the Passion in Latin.
-The singers have perfect diction and trill their r’s beautifully, as professional singers are trained to do.
+The singers have perfect diction and trill their r’s beautifully.
+Every Sunday I get to listen to Latin, which has inherent rhyme and stateliness.

 Over 60 percent of English words have Greek or Latin roots, and in the sciences and technology the figure rises to over 90 percent.
-Some test prep books for national exams list the roots, which is why I ask the students to memorize them.
+Some test prep books for national exams list the roots, which is why I ask students to memorize them.

 As of 2016, English vocabulary is 29% French, 29% Latin,